VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek4/trainer-notes.md

 2. Get them to write all them at once and then go through each function and discuss what the function does

 It is important that the participants think about where this functionality would be useful and how they might use it in a data analysis environment.

+This is also important to get the participants to understand the data.
+Ask them questions about what the data is.
+The data is fake financial data CAPEX (capital expenditure), OPEX (operational expenditure) and Total Expenditure (CAPEX + OPEX).

+After the participants have written all the functions, they should have a better idea with what our data shows.

 ## Subtopic 2: Visualizing data in Pandas